 The write-up or final show may not be in your control, but sometimes you can talk about how you wrote your book or why.
 This alone will interest those who resonate with the theme of it.
 It’s not about being outgoing, but more about being authentic and knowing ‘your stuff’.

-There are also many arts magazines which not only accept a unique article or essay from proficient, creative writers, but they also PAY you.
-Although most will strongly suggest you become a ‘subscriber’ first.
+There are also many arts magazines which not only accept a unique article or essay from proficient, creative writers, but they also PAY you, although most will strongly suggest you become a ‘subscriber’ first.
 This reading will help you pick up the vibe of their writing too.
+Interested?
 There is a list of 10 Australian arts magazines who pay writers at this blog.
 Overland pays $120 – $500 per article and is $60 a year to subscribe to.

 You know I love my marketing tools.
 The first one an author should have is an Email Marketing program.
 Do you collect business cards or the like?
-Why don’t you ask if you can send them a free article or chapter when you take their business card.
-They say yes (that’s called marketing consent!)
+Why don’t you ask if you can send the person a free article or chapter when you take her business card.
+Most will say yes (that’s called marketing consent!)
 Then just pop their email address and first name into your email marketing system and your automatic first email will shoot out to them.

 Obviously, you must set up that email with a link to your ‘freebie’ first.
 The freebie could be hosted on your website (some blogs are free to run) — or you can try out BookFunnels.com or BookLaunch.io — both amazing tools at the cost from US$10 per month.
 Upgrading from free seems worthwhile – you can then choose your own SEO meta data plus categories for their own internal searchers.

 I’ve tried both, and BookFunnel is better for getting your book securely out to beta readers and launching giveaways, while BookLaunch is just easier to replace the necessity of a book website.
 There is no obligation to keep on paying the US$10 a month after your six months of publicity activity (or however long).